Historical Background

 Unless the Court otherwise directs, payment of maintenance is made through the District Court office.
 The District Court office is obliged to transmit payments to the recipient.

-If the payments are not made through the District Court Office where required, if requested, they must take steps to recover the same.
+If the payments are not made through the District Court Office where required, they must take steps to recover the same.
 This is separate to the right of the payee spouse to recover the same.

 Attachment of Earnings

-The Court will not make an attachment of earnings order without the consent of the payer unless he or she has failed to make maintenance payment.
-An attachment of earning an order is served on the employer.
+The Court will not make an attachment of earnings order without the consent of the payer unless he or she has failed to make a maintenance payment.
+An attachment of earnings order is served on the employer.
 Certain obligations arise.
 The employer must make the requisite deduction and give a statement to the employee.
 If the employer no longer employs the person concerned, he must notify the Court Office.

 The attachment of earning orders must be served on a subsequent employer.
 Service by registered post is sufficient.
 The Court may order the payer or its employer to furnish a statement of earnings.